abra-code/replay/README.md

      consumers of given input paths and cannot share their inputs with other actions.
 Producing additional items under such exclusive input paths is also not allowed. "replay" will report an error during dependency analysis and will not execute an action graph with exclusive input violations.

+Incremental execution cache:

+  With --cache, "replay" records a fingerprint of each cacheable action's declared world in a manifest (one per playlist file, in --cache-dir) and skips the action on later runs while that world is unchanged.
+  The check is metadata-only: file content hashes of declared inputs, declared environment variable values, and the state of the action's owned paths (outputs, moved/deleted sources, edited files).
+Nothing about the action's stdout is stored or replayed; skipped actions print nothing.

+  Cacheable actions: execute with at least one declared output, clone/copy, hardlink, symlink, create file, create directory (checked for existence and type only, since later actions may write into it), move, delete, and edit (except with "dry-run": true).
+Never cached: read, list, tree, info, glob, echo, and execute without declared outputs - their product is their stdout or their side effects are unknown.

+  Per-step playlist keys:
+    env       Array of environment variable names whose values are folded into this action's fingerprint.
+              A change in any of them re-runs the action; a missing variable is an error. cache     Boolean override: false opts a cacheable action out of caching.

+  The owned-path snapshot is taken at the END of a run, so playlists that mutate earlier products downstream (an edit of a generated file, a delete of a temporary, a move) reach a fixed point: when nothing changed since the last run finished, every action skips, including the mutators.
+  The cache trusts declarations: an undeclared input does not invalidate anything, exactly as it does not order execution in dependency analysis.
+Declare what an action reads and writes.
+  Prefer absolute or environment-anchored paths in cached playlists; relative paths resolve against the current directory on every run and a directory change looks like a changed world.
+  After restructuring a playlist (especially removing a step that mutated earlier products), run once with --cache-refresh to re-execute everything and rebuild the manifest.

+  --dry-run --cache reports [cache] HIT or [cache] MISS (<reason>) per cacheable action without executing or writing anything - a "what would rebuild" query (no summary line, since nothing runs).
+  Every run that actually executes with --cache ends with a summary line on stderr:
+  cache: N hits, M executed, K failed, manifest <path>.

 Actions and parameters: